- How do I determine the total cost of running a filter?

 The cost of running a Historics query depends on data processing usage plus the licensing costs.
 Data processing usage is calculated based on the duration of the Historics query and the sample size of the output data; it is deducted from the monthly DPU usage.
 Licensing costs depend on the volume of data retrieved.

-For example, you created a Historics Query of a simple stream of Tweets that costs 0.1 DPU, for the timeframe of one month, with 10 percent as the sample output data size.
+For example, you created a Historics Query of a simple stream costs 0.1 DPU, for the timeframe of one month, with 10 percent as the sample output data size.
 The data processing usage for this Historics query is calculated to be 288 DPU and it is deducted from your monthly DPU allowance.
 As per the usage statistics, the volume of data retrieved is a total of 1,212,194 augmentations and sources.
-Since Twitter charges $0.10 for every 1000 Tweets that we retrieve for the query, hence the licensing costs of the Historics Query will be $121.21 approximately.
+Since Tumblr charges $0.20 for every 1000 interactions that we retrieve for the query, the licensing costs of the Historics Query will be $242.44 approximately.

-DataSift charges licensing fees on behalf of our partner sites such as Twitter.
+DataSift charges licensing fees on behalf of our partner sites.
 The license fee that you pay is exactly proportional to the number of objects your stream produces.
-Or in case of Historics queries, the number of objects retrieved by your query.
+Or, in the case of Historics queries, the number of objects retrieved by your query.

-On the other hand, a filter that looks for any mention of, say, music will probably generate substantially more output and cost more in license fees.
+On the other hand, a filter that looks for any mention of, say, coffee will probably generate substantially more output and cost more in license fees.

 A DPU is a Data Processing Unit, a reflection of the computational complexity for the processing that you perform on the DataSift platform.
 A higher number represents a more complex stream.
 We measure DPUs on a per-hour basis because running a stream for five hours costs five times as much as running it for one hour.